 Students who have disabilities have a right to transportation as a “related service” when it is necessary to benefit from special education.
-A school district is responsible for providing transportation to ensure a student receives all the special education services outlined in his or her Individualized Education Program (IEP).
+A school district is responsible for providing transportation to ensure a student receives all the special education services outlined in their Individualized Education Program (IEP).

 In a recent Massachusetts Bureau of Special Education Appeals (BSEA) decision, a hearing officer made clear that the obligation of a school district to provide appropriate transportation should not be taken lightly.

-In Vladimir & Acton-Boxborough Regional School District – BSEA # 15-03957, hearing officer Lindsay Byrne found that Acton-Boxborough had failed to act on numerous occasions, despite clear evidence that the transportation it was providing was problematic.
+In Vladimir & Acton-Boxborough Regional School District – BSEA # 15-03957, hearing officer Lindsay Byrne found that Acton-Boxborough had failed to act numerous times, despite clear evidence that the transportation it provided was problematic.

-In the case, Acton-Boxborough was contracting with CASE Collaborative to provide transportation for a 16-year-old student to LABBB Collaborative.
+In this case, Acton-Boxborough was contracting with CASE Collaborative to provide transportation for a 16-year-old student to LABBB Collaborative.
 CASE refused to drive the student due to evolving safety concerns.
-On the bus, the student removed his clothing and struggled with reflux/vomiting.
+The student removed his clothing on the bus and struggled with reflux/vomiting.